-Freebies in limited doses good for economy: Kejriwal defends AAP gov’s decision
+Freebies in limited doses good for economy: Kejriwal defends AAP govt’s decision

 New Delhi, Jan 24: Under attack for doling out subsidies, Delhi Chief Minister Arvind Kejriwal on Friday said freebies in limited dose are good for the economy as they make more money available to the poor and boosts demand.